 Apart from the skill-related courses, Simply Piano also includes courses to help you learn to play Bohemian Rhapsody by Queen and Scott Joplin’s The Entertainer with the help of videos.

-The Chords section of the Simply Piano course teaches you chords to enable you to play any song of your choice.
+The Chords section of the Simply Piano app teaches you chords to enable you to play any song of your choice.
 This section teaches with the help of chords for jazz, rock, and pop songs.

 Pop Chords I introduces different chords, including E minor, G major, D major, and C major in the context of specific songs like Guns ‘N’ Roses’ Knockin’ on Heaven’s Door.
 The concept of the baseline is also introduced at this point.